 - Phase 1: Patients participate in individual counseling, group classes and monitored exercise.
 This is usually covered by Medicare and private insurance following heart attack, angioplasty, cardiac bypass, heart valve repair/replacement and heart transplant, and for patients diagnosed with heart failure or stable angina.

-- Phase 2: After spending 3 months at Phase 1, patients may exercise with supervision, but without any specialized heart monitoring.
+- Phase 2: After spending three months at Phase 1, patients may exercise with supervision and without specialized heart monitoring.

-Patients are required to submit a Physician Referral Form prior to beginning the program.
+Patients are required to submit a Physician Referral Form before starting the program.